ZhangSteven/geneva/YieldCalculationIMA.md

 Two types of:

 1. Sales of new tax lots during the period, except for sale trades due to interfund transfers;
-2. Maturity events of new tax lots during the period.
+2. Maturity or paydown events of new tax lots during the period.

 #### Interfund transfers